 Cruise Tip: the trick to finding a berth for the night here in the summer season is to call Club Nautico at 09:00 (when the office opens) on the day you wish to arrive.
 If you plan to stay longer, you can book in advance.
 Only smaller boats (less than 40 ft) can access the public marina in the inner part of the port.
 There is a meteorological phenomenon here that takes place a few times each year – the Rissaga - a strong tide going that goes in and out of the port.
 You will hear Rissaga warnings in VHF 16 and 85 (Menorca radio).

-These cruise guides are intended as food for thought only based on the experiences of those who have been there and do not form a definitive guide.
+These cruise guides are intended as food for thought only and are based on the experiences of those who have been sailing in the Balearics.
+They do not form a definitive guide.
 The locations should always be studied using the appropriate pilots and charts.

 Be the first to hear about new launches, exclusive events and all things Oyster.